Huizhou Chinese

-Huizhou (徽州话), or the Hui dialect (徽语), is a group of Sinitic languages spoken in and around the historical region of Huizhou (for which it is named), in about ten or so mountainous counties in southern Anhui, plus a few more in neighbouring Zhejiang and Jiangxi.
+Hui Chinese (徽语) is one of the ten primary varieties of the Chinese language spoken in the Hui cultural region (徽文化区), including the historical Huizhou Prefecture in Southern Anhui, and part of the historical Yanzhou Prefecture in Zhejiang and part of Raozhou Prefecture in Jiangxi.

-Although the Hui area is small compared with other Chinese dialect groups, it displays a very high degree of internal variation, and the lect is also situated near many mutually unintelligible varieties, making its classification difficult.
-It has been previously grouped with Huai, Wu, and Gan, and some even believe that it does not even constitute a singular language family.
+Although the Hui cultural region is small compared to other Chinese dialectal regions, Hui Chinese displays a very high degree of internal variation, and the lect is also situated near many mutually unintelligible varieties, making its classification difficult.
+It has been previously grouped with Jianghuai Mandarin, Wu, and Gan, and some even believe that it does not even constitute a singular language family.

+Region of use

+Hui Chinese is the Chinese variety spoken in the Hui cultural region, which not only include the historical Huizhou Prefecture, but also include part of the historical Yanzhou Prefecture and part of the historical Raozhou Prefecture.
+The relationship between Huizhou Prefecture and Hui cultural region resembles that of Canton Prefecture and Yue cultural region.